teammatehunt/tph-site/doc/index.md

 By default, only one instance of the bot should ever be running, because parts of the bot are not idempotent.
 The deploy script is setup to only run it in prod, not staging or dev.
 However, you're welcome to run the bot in dev when implementing new features.
-Just run `python discord_bot.py` in a separate terminal (requires installing [discord.py](https://discordpy.readthedocs.io/en/stable/) first.
+Just run `servir/scripts/discord_bot.py` in a separate terminal (requires installing [discord.py](https://discordpy.readthedocs.io/en/stable/) first.

 Known issues: